 For, until the collection and processing of all the situation data necessary for the commander to make an informed decision is not automated, it is too early to talk about the full automation of the control system.

-Yes, at this stage of development, the ACCS relieves headquarters officers of the routine of “redrawing” maps.
-But in the course of further improvement of the system, first of all, attention should be paid to the automation of the processes of extraction, collection and processing and transmission of information coming to the headquarters from other subsystems.
+Yes, at this stage of development, the ACCS relieves staff officers from the routine of “redrawing” maps.
+But in the course of further improvement of the system, first of all, attention should be paid to the automation of the processes of mining, collecting and processing and transmitting information coming to the headquarters from other subsystems.

 The main obstacles on this path will be the departmental interests of the producers of individual complexes, which have already completed work on the creation of systems for the production of such data in various subsystems.
 So - spent the money!

-Here are just the display methods and formats of this data used by various manufacturers - each has its own.
-This leads to the fact that even the data pre-processed in the subsystems cannot be perceived and displayed in the subsystem of the commander and staff without one more stage of their processing.
+Here are just the display methods and formats of this data used by different manufacturers - each has its own.
+This leads to the fact that even the data pre-processed in the subsystems cannot be perceived and displayed in the subsystem of the commander and staff without another stage of their processing.

-As a result, attempts to automate the extraction and processing of data in separate subsystems without the ability to automatically transfer this data to the subsystem of the commander and headquarters (for which, in the end, they are extracted!) make such work absolutely meaningless.
+As a result, attempts to automate the extraction and processing of data in individual subsystems without the ability to automatically transfer this data to the subsystem of the commander and headquarters (for which, ultimately, they are extracted!)
+Makes this work absolutely pointless.

 Figuratively speaking, instead of communicating vessels in which information should flow freely, like a liquid, from vessel to vessel, we now have several to the top filled bottles with very narrow necks.

-At the same time, attempts to transfuse liquid from one bottle to another (information exchange) is a very lengthy process that requires unreasonably time-consuming, unproductive and uncreative work, usually performed manually by officers of the commander and headquarters subsystem.
+At the same time, attempts to transfuse liquid from one bottle to another (information exchange) are a very lengthy process that requires unreasonably time consuming, unproductive and uncreative work, usually performed manually by officers of the commander and staff subsystems.

 One of the organizational reasons for this situation is the lack of a scientific-theoretical basis (concept) for creating an automated command and control system in our Armed Forces, and, as a result, a low level of concreteness, thoughtfulness and priority of the tasks assigned by the ordering authorities of the Ministry of Defense.
 But this is a topic for another article.